-Dripline spacing for cotton has been the focus of SDI research studies in Georgia (Sorensen et al., 2011), South Carolina (Bauer et al., 1997; Camp et al., 1997; Khalilian et al., 2000), and Texas (Enciso-Medina et al., 2005).
-In the humid region (South Carolina), a dripline spacing of 2 m for cotton using an alternate row/bed middle pattern (i.e., one dripline centered between two rows) was usually adequate and more economical, saving about 30% in SDI system costs compared to a 1 m dripline spacing (Bauer et al., 1997; Camp et al., 1997).
-Averaging eight years of lint yield data from SDI on a sandy loam in Georgia, Sorensen et al. (2011) concluded that an alternate row furrow lateral spacing was as effective as driplines placed under every crop row.
-Similarly, no differences in cotton lint yield were reported for every row versus alternate row middle dripline placements on a loamy sand in another study in South Carolina (Khalilian et al., 2000).
-The wider alternate row middle spacings might present greater problems for germination and crop establishment during drought periods on coarser-textured soils, as suggested by Camp et al. (1997).
-Similarly, a decreased SDI wetting pattern can occur on hardsetting soils with poor soil structure.
-It was concluded that a wider 2 m dripline spacing, commonly used for cotton in Australia, was not appropriate on hardsetting red soils due to the limited flow perpendicular to the dripline (Hulme and O'Brien, 2000).
-In a three-year study in semiarid Texas, overall cotton lint yields were 21% greater for a 1 m dripline spacing placed under every crop row than for an alternate row middle dripline spacing of 2 m (Enciso et al., 2005).
-In that study, yields were severely reduced with the wider spacing in one year due to seed germination failure.
-However, in another year, the wider spacing outperformed the narrower dripline spacing, leading the authors to conclude that further research was needed on dripline placement and its interaction with wheel traffic and tillage/bed management.
-Climate, soil, and crop rooting characteristics can affect the required dripline spacing and placement.
-When germination and crop establishment are of less concern, there is general agreement that the alternate row/bed dripline spacing (about 1.5 m) is adequate for most deeper-rooted agronomic crops, such as cotton on medium to heavy textured soils (Camp, 1998).
+Dripline spacing for cotton has been the focus of SDI research studies in Georgia (Sorensen et al., 2011), South Carolina (Bauer et al., 1997, Camp et al., 1997, and Khalilian et al., 2000) and Texas (Enciso-Medina et al., 2005).
+In the humid region (South Carolina), a dripline spacing of 2 m for cotton using an alternate row/bed middle pattern (i.e., one dripline centered between two rows) was usually adequate and more economical, saving about 30% in SDI system costs compared to a 1 m dripline spacing (Bauer et al., 1997, and Camp et al., 1997).
+Averaging eight years of lint yield data from SDI on a sandy loam in Georgia, Sorensen et al. (2011) concluded an alternate row furrow lateral spacing was as effective as driplines placed under every crop row.
+Similarly, no cotton lint yield differences were reported for every row vs alternate row-middle dripline placements on a loamy sand in another study from South Carolina (Khalilian et al., 2000).
+The wider alternate row-middle spacings might present greater germination and crop establishment problems during drought periods on coarser textured soils as suggested by Camp et al. (1997).
+Similarly, a decreased SDI wetting pattern effects can occur on hardsetting soils with poor soil structure.
+It was concluded that a wider 2 m dripline spacing, commonly used for cotton in Australia was not appropriate on hardsetting red soils due to the limited flow perpendicular to the dripline (Hulme and O'Brien, 2000).
+In a three year study in semi-arid Texas, overall cotton lint yields were 21% greater for a 1 m dripline spacing placed under every crop row than for an alternate row-middle dripline spacing of 2 m (Enciso et al., 2005).
+In this study, yields were severely reduced for the wider spacing in one year due to seed germination failure.
+However, in one year, the wider spacing outperformed the narrower dripline spacing leading the authors to conclude that further research was needed with regard to dripline placement and its interaction with wheel traffic and tillage/bed management.
+The climate, soil, and crop rooting characteristics can affect the required dripline spacing and placement.
+When germination and crop establishment is less of a concern, there is general agreement that the alternate row/bed dripline spacing (about 1.5 m) is adequate for most of the deeper-rooted agronomic crops such as cotton on medium- to heavy-textured soils (Camp, 1998).

-Summary of SDI for Cotton
+Summary of SDI for cotton

-Cotton lint yield increases averaging 19% as compared to sprinkler irrigation, as listed here, illustrate why SDI is increasingly being adopted in Texas.
+Cotton lint yield increases averaging 19% as compared to sprinkler irrigation as listed here are illustrative of why SDI is increasing being adopted in Texas.
 The yield increases tended to be greatest for SDI when irrigation was limited.
 Conjunctive management of nutrients and irrigation should help further SDI adoption for cotton.
-Frequency of SDI has not been a major issue, and this has allowed some producers to use less costly, manually operated systems.
-Dripline depths of approximately 0.30 m allow for normal cultural practices and allow for long-term, multi-year SDI systems.
-Dripline spacings are most often an alternate row middle arrangement, which helps keep SDI system costs down.
-Cotton is a major commodity crop in the U.S., but it does not produce the net returns that are possible with highervalue fruits and vegetables.
-Therefore, reliable, multi-year, cost-effective SDI systems are important for cotton.
+Frequency of SDI has not been a major issue and this has allowed some producers to use less costly, manually-operated systems.
+Dripline depths of approximately 0.30 m allows for normal cultural practices and allow for long term, multiple-year SDI systems.
+Dripline spacings are most often an alternate row middle arrangement which helps to keep SDI system costs down.
+Cotton is a major commodity crop in the USA, but does not have the net returns that are possible with the greater value fruits and vegetables.
+Therefore, reliable, multiple-year, and cost-effective SDI systems are important for cotton.